-As a dietitian I am often asked questions regarding fluids e.g. how much should I drink?
+As a dietitian I am often asked questions regarding water and fluid intake generally e.g. how much should I drink?
 Does tea and coffee count?
 And what about carbonated beverages?
 Where do they fit in?
-So I thought my first blog post should be all about this very simple thing: fluid.

-How much fluid should we drink every day?
+So how much fluid should I drink every day?

 So now what should we drink?